 Today those guests who feel angry at perceived rudeness by reception staff or offended at the choice of wallpaper can vent their frustrations to an audience of millions.
-TripAdvisor alone is accessed by more than 500 million people worldwide each month.
+TripAdvisor alone can be viewed by more than 500 million people worldwide each month.

-Jo Lumani, Head of Corporate Communications at NFU Mutual, said: “One bad review among several positive ones will be seen in context by most fair-minded people – it might be assumed the hotel has had an out-of-character off-day or that the reviewer is eccentric or had unrealistic expectations.
+Jennie Ludford, NFU Mutual PR Manager, said: “One bad review among several positive ones will be seen in context by most fair-minded people – it might be assumed the hotel has had an out-of-character off-day or that the reviewer is eccentric or had unrealistic expectations.

 Possible reactions might be to ignore the review, to respond in a defensive way, or to respond in a way that will portray the business in the best possible light to the website audience.

 Mark Hayward, a former hotel owner and author of ProBlogger’s Guide to Blogging for Your Business, offers some advice to heed before reacting to negative and potentially damaging criticism.

 - Respond in a professional manner

 “Your number one goal should be to minimise the negative impact of the review and to maximise the opportunity to show that you are human, you care, and where applicable, that corrective action has been taken,” he adds.